Program in Criminal Litigation

 Sample Course Schedule

-Fall semester of the second year (14 credits)
+Fall semester of the second year (14 to 16 credits)

 Constitution Law – 4 credits

 Criminal Procedure: The Investigatory Process – 3 credits

 Evidence – 3 credits

 (In recent years, we have regularly offered Evidence and Criminal Procedure: The Investigatory Process in the summer session, so, if they wish, some students in the program may get a head start by taking one or both of those courses the summer after their first year.)